linode/docs/docs/guides/databases/redis/using-redis-lists-sets/index.md

 ### Adding Elements

-You can add elements to the beginning and ending of a list in Redis with `LPUSH` and `RPUSH` respectively.
+You can add elements to the beginnings and endings of lists in Redis with the `LPUSH` and `RPUSH` commands, respectively.
 These commands each also create a new list if the named list does not already exist.

 For instance:

     LPUSH example_list "This is a test."
     RPUSH example_list 2 4 6 8

-As you can see from the `RPUSH` example above, you the commands support adding multiple elements at the same time.
+As you can see from the `RPUSH` example above, the commands support adding multiple elements to a list at the same time.

+{{< note >}}
-(Numbers are converted to strings automatically, though Redis has some special commands for handling strings that contain numbers.)
+In Redis, numbers are converted to strings automatically, though Redis also has a few special commands for handling strings that contain numbers.
+Like `INCR`, which increments the integer held in a string by one.
+{{< /note >}}

 The list created above should look like: